Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Applications

-{\bf Applications.---} So far, we have discussed the different terms in Eq.~\eqref{formula}, and we have shown how these can be computed.
-We now can test the validity of the dissipative quasi-particle picture against numerical simulations.
+So far, we have presented the different terms appearing in Eq.~\eqref{formula} and we have shown how to derive them for quadratic open quantum systems.
+We can thus now benchmark our formula against numerical simulations.
+To this end, we will consider two different Hamiltonian models subject to the dissipative processes discussed above in different combinations.